meri-imperiumi/signalk-logbook/README.md

 All other logbook data for that period is recorded automatically.

 TODO: How about recording other non-automated data like crew/skipper changes, sea state, ...?

+## Ideas

+Some additional ideas for the future:

+* We could ship easy systemd unit files for setting up backups to popular locations, like pushing to a git repo
+* One-time script for populating logbook from InfluxDB entries when starting to use the system